OlivierLDff/netcode.io/README.md

 # netcode.io

+*Aim of this fork is to add CMake build system to this library.
+Building instructions can be found inside [BUILDING.md](./BUILDING.md) file at CMake section.*

 **netcode.io** is a connection-oriented protocol built on top of UDP.

 It's designed for use in client/server games with dedicated servers.